 I bought a whole chicken for $7.31 at .99/lb, which is large and expensive, because the chicken was pre-seasoned.
 The value was better than expected because the breasts, the most expensive cut of chicken, were unusually large.
 I cooked it in the Mirro and refrigerated it on the day of purchase.
 It lasted for a week+ with good flavor.
 The flavor degraded due to repeated reheating more than time.
-In contrast, the flavor of refrigerated, not frozen raw chicken spoils in about 5 days.
+In contrast, the flavor of raw chicken that's refrigerated, not frozen spoils in about 5 days.

 I'm undecided whether Turkey wing or turkey leg offers better value.
 Turkey wing meat surrounds a larger bone but turkey leg meat is interspersed and impeded by slats.

-A thick-skinned, tough turkey leg may need too be boiled for 4+ hours to tenderize the meat, but the meat makes for a tasty bannock sandwich with sour cream (better yet, mayonnaise), crushed tomatoes, onion, hot sauce, and seasoned salt.
+A thick-skinned, tough turkey leg may need to be boiled for 4+ hours to tenderize the meat, but the meat makes for a tasty bannock sandwich with sour cream (better yet, mayonnaise), crushed tomatoes, onion, hot sauce, and seasoned salt.
 Boiling for a long time countered the slightly spoiled odor of the turkey leg after letting it sit at room temperature too long to defrost.